-Supplementary Information Form Application for Admission in September 2025-2026
+Supplementary Information Form Application for Admission in September 2026-2027

 Child's Surname: Child's Forename(s):

-Child's Address: Child's Date of Birth:

-Male / Female:

-Postcode: Name(s) of persons with parental responsibility:
+Child's Address: Child's Date of Birth: Male / Female: Name(s) of persons with parental responsibility:

+Postcode:

-Contact Number: Contact Number 2:
+Contact Number 1: Contact Number 2:

 Yes No

-Do you attend a Christian Church regularly?

-(on at least a monthly basis and have done so for a period of not less than 6 months)

-Note: Church attendance will be calculated only for the period when churches were open for public worship.
+Do you attend a Christian Church regularly? (on at least a monthly basis and have done so for a period Note: Church attendance will be calculated only for the period when chur ,

-If so, which is your Church?
+If so, which is your Church? ,

 To be completed by the minister:

-I can confirm that the family attends (please state which church) on a monthly basis and has done so for not less than 6 months.
-See note below.
+I can confirm that the family attends(please state which church) on a monthly basis and has done so for not less than 6 monthly basis and h

 Signed: (Minister) Date

-In the event that during the period specified for attendance at worship the church or, in relation to those of other faiths, relevant place of worship has been closed for public worship and has not provided alternative premises for that worship, the requirements of these [admissions] arrangements in relation to attendance will only apply to the period when the church or in relation to those of other faiths, relevant place of worship, or alternative premises have been available for public worship
+In the event that during the period specified for atte other faiths, relevant place of worship has been close premises for that worship, the requirements of these [only apply to the period when the church or in relation alternative premises have been available for public wo d for public worship and has not provided a [admissions] arrangements in relation to att n to those of other faiths, relevant place of w alternativ endance /e e will